Argonaut Games: History

 In 1995, Argonaut Software was split into Argonaut Technologies Limited (ATL) and Argonaut Software Limited (ASL).
 With space being a premium at the office on Colindale Avenue, ATL was relocated to an office in the top floor of a separate building.
 The building was called Capitol House on Capitol Way, just around the corner.
 There, they continued the design of CPU and GPU products and maintained "BRender", Argonaut's proprietary software 3D engine.
 They won a chip design project with LSI Logic for a potential PlayStation 2 design.
 LSI Logic became a minor investor in Argonaut.

 In 1996, John Edelson was hired as the company General Manager.
 John Edelson ran the group for two years.
 Capital was raised in 1996–1998 from Tom Teichman and Apax Partners.
 According to Jez San, Argonaut remained an independent developer by choice, and had turned down several buyout offers.

 In 1997, the two arms of the company once again shared an office as the entire company was moved to a new building in Edgware.
 In September 1997, Croc: Legend of the Gobbos was released by Fox Interactive for the PlayStation and Sega Saturn.
 A PC version of the game was also later released in 1998.

 In 1998, ATL was rebranded ARC after the name of their main product, the Argonaut RISC Core, and became an independent company spun off to the same shareholders.
 ARC was an embedded IP provider.
 Bob Terwilliger was engaged as the President.

 Argonaut Software Limited became Argonaut Games and was floated in 1999.

-In late October 2004, Argonaut Games called in receivers David Rubin & Partners, laid off 100 employees, and was put up for sale.
+In early October 2004, Argonaut Games called in receivers David Rubin & Partners, laid off 100 employees, and was put up for sale.
 Many former employees would join newly established developer Rocksteady Studios.
 A lack of a consistent stream of publishing deals had led to cash-flow issues and a profit warning earlier that year.
 In 2005, the company entered liquidation and was dissolved in early 2007.

+Reopening (2024–present)

+On 28 August 2024, Jez San reopened Argonaut Games as a boutique publisher that would focus on re-releasing and remastering Argonaut's existing franchises alongside the publication of third-party independent titles.
+Its first release is a remaster of Croc: Legend of the Gobbos, which had previously been teased by San the previous year.

+On 25 September 2024, Argonaut announced they had made a strategic investment in Ancient Machine, the developer of the forthcoming PC narco-thriller VICE Undercover.

 BRender

 BRender (abbreviation of "Blazing Renderer") is a development toolkit and a realtime 3D graphics engine for computer games, simulators, and graphic tools.
 It was developed and licensed by Argonaut Software.
-The engine had support for Intel's MMX instruction set and it supported Microsoft Windows, MS-DOS and PlayStation platforms.
+The engine supports Intel's MMX instruction set and Windows, MS-DOS, and PlayStation platforms.
 Support for 3D hardware graphics accelerator cards was added.
 Software made with BRender includes Carmageddon, Croc: Legend of the Gobbos, FX Fighter, I-War, and 3D Movie Maker.
-It was released as free and open-source software under the MIT License on May 3, 2022.
+It was released as free and open-source software under the MIT License on 3 May 2022.